U.S. Justice Department preparing antitrust probe of Google | The Japan Times

-WASHINGTON - The U.S. Justice Department is readying an investigation of Google’s business practices and whether they violate antitrust law.
+WASHINGTON - The U.S. Justice Department is readying an investigation of Google’s business practices and whether they violate antitrust law — the Trump administration’s first major step to scrutinize the potentially anti-competitive conduct of a giant technology firm.

 The search giant was fined a record $2.72 billion by European regulators in 2017 for abusing its dominance of the online search market.
 In the U.S., the Federal Trade Commission made an antitrust investigation of Google but closed it in 2013 without taking action.

-Now the Justice Department has undertaken an antitrust probe of the company’s search and other businesses, according to The Wall Street Journal, The New York Times and Bloomberg News, which cited unnamed people familiar with the matter.
+Now the Justice Department has undertaken an antitrust probe of the company’s search and other businesses.

-Justice Department spokesman Jeremy Edwards declined to comment Saturday.
-Google declined any comment.
+Google, owned by Alphabet Inc., has faced mounting scrutiny as regulators around the world have focused on tech companies’ business practices over the past year.

 Google says it has now ended that practice.